 Mr. Frank John Sixt and Mr. Lai Kai Ming, Dominic, the Non-executive Chairman of the Company and an Alternate Director respectively, are executive directors of CKHH and directors of certain of its Associates (collectively referred to as "CKHH Group").
-In addition, Mr. Frank John Sixt is an executive director of Cheung Kong Infrastructure Holdings Limited ("CKI") and director of certain of its Associates (collectively referred to as "CKI" Group").
-Mr. Lai Kai Ming, Dominic is also a non-executive director and alternate director of Hutchison Telecommunications Hong Kong Holdings Limited ("HTHKH") and director of certain of its Associates (collectively referred to as "CKI" Group").
-Angelina, a Non-executive Director, is a non-executive director of CKI.
+In addition, Mr. Frank John Sixt is an executive director of CKI and director of certain of its Associates (collectively referred to as "CKI Group").
+Mr. Lai Kai Ming, Dominic is also a non-executive director and alternate director of HTHKH and director of certain of its Associates (collectively referred to as "HTHKH Group").
+Mrs. Lee Pui Ling, Angelina, a Non-executive Director, is a non-executive director of CKI.
 CKHH Group is engaged in telecommunications, e-commerce, mobile Internet and information technology services.
 CKI Group is engaged in information technology, e-commerce or new technology where applicable.
-HTHKH Group operates mobile telecommunications services in Hong Kong and Macau and provides fixed-line telecommunications services in Hong Kong.
+HTHKH Group operates mobile telecommunications services in Hong Kong and Macau.
 The Directors believe that there is a risk that such businesses may compete with those of the Group.